 This method is a bit more friendly than the above-mentioned because no download operation is required.

-Step 1: Download and install OneDrive desktop app.
+Step 1: Download and install the OneDrive desktop app.

-- If your computer is not a Windows 10 system, you need to manually download OneDrive application, and log in with your account after downloading.)
+- If your computer is not a Windows 10 or 11 system, you need to manually download OneDrive application, and log in with your account after downloading.)

 Step 2: Open the browser and log in to your Google Drive account.

-Step 3: Select the data in your OneDrive you need to move to Google Drive.
+Step 3: Select the data in your OneDrive that you need to move to Google Drive.

 Step 4: Drag and drop these files or folders from OneDrive to Google Drive, and then wait for the process to complete.